lab4d-org/lab4d/docs/source/tutorials/preprocessing.rst

-5. Pre-process customized videos
+5. Pre-process custom videos
 ========================================

-In this tutorial, we show how to preprocess customized videos that can be Later used for training, taking `car-turnaround-2` as an example.
+In this tutorial, we show how to preprocess custom videos that can be Later used for training, taking `car-turnaround-2` as an example.
 To preprocess a custommized video (or a folder of videos), run::

   # Args: folder name, category from {human, quad, other}, on gpu 0